Broken Hill is a sleepy mining town near NSW’s state border with South Australia.

 Weekly Outback Explorer service is available between Sydney Central Station and Broken Hill.
 This ride departs early in the morning, arrives late at night & takes about 13 hours one way.
 It is much more affordable than regional flights & a more chilled-out experience than driving.

-You can find the most up-to-date train schedule and pricing for this rail service on the TransportNSW websiteOpens in a new tab..
+You can find the most up-to-date train schedule and pricing for this rail service on the TransportNSW website.